mailpile/Mailpile/README.md

 you sort it, browse threads and read messages... but the user interface and message composing/sending functionality is still very immature.
-If you just want a useful tool and aren't interested in hacking on the code, you should probably check back later or [follow @HerraBRE on Twitter](https://twitter.com/HerraBRE) and watch for updates.
+If you just want a useful tool and aren't interested in hacking on the code, you should probably check back later or [follow @MailpileTeam on Twitter](https://twitter.com/MailpileTeam) and watch for updates.

 ## Requirements ##